fcordonezo/FabianOrdonez_inventarios/README.md

 ### Testing ###

-We use JaCoCo to run tests and generate reports.
+I use JaCoCo to run tests and generate reports.
 In order you to be able to see the JaCoCo report, you must first run:

 ```shell